 Give some thought to what are your goals in coming to couple counselling, as this will help the process to move along quickly.
 Keep in mind that it is normal for even the clearest intentions can change in the process and if that happens you can extend or adjust the goals.
 You are not permanently locked into anything that you say in response to the “goals question.”
 But it’s a very good place to start.

-My role as a couple therapist is to assist and guide you to explore new ways of looking at things, to redirect the focus of your attention – away from your partner’s behaviour and more towards yourself and the relationship.
+My role as a relationship counsellor, is to assist and guide you to explore new ways of looking at things, to redirect the focus of your attention – away from your partner’s behaviour and more towards yourself and the relationship.
 We can’t control other people’s behaviour but we can change our own and in doing so will change the dynamics of the relationship.

 I can offer you tools or suggestions that you may not have previously considered.
 Your job is to be as honest and engaged as you can be and to explore new possibilities.
 Many of us try to minimise our vulnerability and insecurity, especially when we have been emotionally wounded and scared.
 However these are the key factors in the healing process.